juliocanizalez/nlc-test/backend/README.md

 ## API Documentation

 The API documentation is available at http://localhost:3000/api-docs when the server is running.
+The documentation is generated using Swagger/OpenAPI and provides a comprehensive interface to:

+- Browse all available endpoints
+- View request/response schemas
+- Test API endpoints directly from the browser
+- See authentication requirements for each endpoint
+- View detailed descriptions of parameters and responses

+### Swagger Features

+The Swagger documentation includes:

+- Detailed descriptions of all endpoints
+- Request and response schemas
+- Authentication requirements
+- Example requests
+- Data models
+- Try-it-out functionality to test endpoints directly

+### Testing with Swagger UI

+1. Navigate to http://localhost:3000/api-docs in your browser
+2. For protected endpoints, click the "Authorize" button and enter your JWT token in the format: `Bearer <your-token>`
+3. Explore available endpoints grouped by tags (Auth, Projects, Service Orders)
+4. Use the "Try it out" feature to test endpoints directly from the browser

 ### Authentication